 Where the nature of the business proposed to be dealt with at a General Meeting requires a Special Resolution of the Association the Secretary shall, at least 21 days before the date fixed for the holding of the General Meeting, cause notice to be sent to each Member of the Association provided in Rule 27.1 specifying in addition to the matters required under Rule 27.1, the intention to pass such a resolution as a Special Resolution.

-In any case where a proposed Special Resolution is to approve a budget for the following financial year which is an increase by more than 10% or $10,000 (whichever is greater) over the previous year’s budget, then the notice referred to in Rule 27.2 shall be provided to each Member in such a way as to draw particular attention to it and to clearly distinguish it from any other notice being given at the same time.
-As a minimum this shall involve the notice being given in a separate document which does not contain any communication about any other matter and which is headed: "IMPORTANT NOTICE TO MEMBERS: NOTICE OF INTENDED SPECIAL RESOLUTION TO INCREASE BUDGET BY MORE THAN 10% OR $10,000."
+In any case where a proposed Special Resolution is to approve a BID Targeted Rate Grant for the following financial year which is an increase by more than 10% or $10,000 (whichever is greater) over the current year’s budget, then the notice referred to in Rule 27.2 shall be provided to each Member in such a way as to draw particular attention to it and to clearly distinguish it from any other notice being given at the same time.
+As a minimum this shall involve the notice being given in a separate document which does not contain any communication about any other matter and which is headed: "IMPORTANT NOTICE TO MEMBERS: NOTICE OF INTENDED SPECIAL RESOLUTION TO INCREASE BID TARGETED RATE GRANT BY MORE THAN 10% OR $10,000."

 No business other than that specified in the notice convening a General Meeting shall be transacted at a meeting except, in the case of an Annual General Meeting, present business which may be transacted pursuant to Rule 27.